Dream drives: your state’s most scenic road

 Florida: The Overseas Highway

-Roads don't come much more breathtaking than this.
-The Overseas Highway does exactly what it says on the tin, gliding over the Gulf of Mexico's blue-green waters and joining up the Florida Keys with the mainland.
-All 113 miles (182km) offer pinch-me views, but the most jaw-dropping stretches are those with water as far as the eye can see, the chain of islands a distant memory.
-The part travelling over Seven Mile Bridge, which strikes out from Marathon, is particularly special.
+All 113 miles offer pinch-me views, but the most jaw-dropping stretches are those with water as far as the eye can see, the chain of islands a distant memory.
+The part traveling over Seven Mile Bridge, which strikes out from Marathon, is particularly special.

 Georgia: Coastal Highway US 17

 The Peach State's island-scattered coastline is sorely underrated, but those who take to Coastal Highway US 17 can get a taste for it.
-Pine trees and red cedars fringe the road, which slips past pretty cities like Brunswick and crosses the Altamaha River, the Butler River and more.
-Detours take drivers to Georgia's driftwood-scattered Golden Isles (of which Jekyll Island is a favourite), while the bold Sidney Lanier Bridge (pictured) is not to be missed.
+Pine trees and red cedars fringe the road, which slips past pretty cities like Brunswick and crosses the Altamaha River, the Butler River, and more.

 Hawaii: Hana Highway